 3.3.
 Launch a Session and Interact with Your Agent

 The setup is complete.
-It's time to test our creation.
+It is time to test the full voice-agent loop.

 - Get the SPACE Link: In the main view for your SPACE, you will find its unique SPACE LINK.
 This is the public URL that launches a session.
 Copy this link.

 - Start the Session: Open a new browser tab and paste the SPACE LINK.
-This will start a new Virtual Web Session.
-By default, it will load a blank "New Tab" page.
+This will launch a Virtual Web Session.

-. - Activate the Agent: After a moment, the ElevenLabs voice agent widget and our extension's popup window will appear on the screen.
-Click the microphone button on the agent widget to begin a conversation.
+- Activate the Agent: Click the microphone button on the ElevenLabs widget to begin a conversation.

 3.4.
 Test the Agent's Capabilities